-18. After Deep Blue defeated Kasparov, how did most people in AI view Newell and Simon's famous 1958 statement about a successful chess-playing machine?
-Most people thought that a successful chess-playing machine didn't signal general intelligence.
+18A.

 19. TRUE/FALSE - According to the great Go champion Lee Sedol, Go is incomparably more subtle and intellectual than chess.
-True

 20. TRUE/FALSE - Go is a game that has fairly simple rules but produces what you might call emergent complexity.
 At each turn, a player places a piece of his or her color (black or white) on a 19-by-19 square board, following rules for where pieces may be placed and how to capture one's opponent's pieces.
 Unlike chess, with its hierarchy of pawns, bishops, queens, and so on, pieces in Go ("stones") are all equal.
 It's the configuration of stones on the board that a player must quickly analyze to decide on a move.
-True

 21. TRUE/FALSE - In 2016, DeepMind's AlphaGo program spectacularly defeated Lee Sedol in a very high profile 5 game match.
-True

 22. TRUE/FALSE - Demis Hassabis, following the AlphaGo-Sedol match, noted that "the thing that separates out top Go players is their intuition," and suggested that "what we've done with AlphaGo is to introduce with neural networks this aspect of intuition."
-True

-23. DeepMind built several different versions of AlphaGo, so to keep them straight, DeepMind started naming them after the human Go champions the programs had defeated-AlphaGo Fan and AlphaGo Lee.
-What image did this naming convention evoke in MM's mind?
-"Skulls of vanquished enemies in the collection of a digital Viking"

-24. A year after the Lee Sedol match, DeepMind developed a version of the Go machine, called AlphaGo Zero, that was both simpler than and superior to the previous versions.
-Why was the program given this name?

-This is because it had zero prior knowledge other than the rules of Go

-25. TRUE/FALSE - The word intuition has an aura of mystery, but AlphaGo's "intuition" arises from its combination of deep Q-learning with a clever method called Monte Carlo tree search.
-True
+- 23. DeepMind built several different versions of AlphaGo, so to keep them straight, DeepMind started naming them after the human Go champions the programs had defeated-AlphaGo Fan and AlphaGo Lee.
+What image did this naming convention evoke in MM's mind? - 23A. which to me evoked the image of the skulls of vanquished enemies in the collection of a digital Viking. - 24.
+A year after the Lee Sedol match, DeepMind developed a version of the Go machine, called AlphaGo Zero, that was both simpler than and superior to the previous versions.
+Why was the program given this name? - 24A.
+This newer version is called AlphaGo Zero because, unlike its predecessor, it started off with "zero" knowledge of Go besides the rules. - 25.
+TRUE/FALSE The word intuition has an aura of mystery, but AlphaGo's "intuition" arises from its combination of deep Q-learning with a clever method called Monte Carlo tree search.

-26. Describe "Monte Carlo tree search" in just one paragraph.

-Monte Carlo tree search is named for the randomness of some gambling games, frequently played in Monte Carlo, In it, a randomly selected subset of the search tree is searched, rather than the whole thing, which would be impossible

-27. TRUE/FALSE - The scientists at DeepMind invented Monte Carlo tree search.
+- 26. Describe "Monte Carlo tree search" in just one paragraph. - 26A.
+"Monte Carlo" refers to a family of computer algorithms, the so called Monte Carlo method.
+The name comes from the idea that a degree of randomness can be used by a computer to solve difficult mathematical problems.
+Monte Carlo tree search is a version of the Monte Carlo method specifically devised for computer game-playing programs. - 27.
+TRUE/FALSE The scientists at DeepMind invented Monte Carlo tree search.

+27A.
 False

-28. TRUE/FALSE - Imagine that you are AlphaGo staring at a board position: before you start the Monte Carlo process of performing roll-outs from that position, The ConvNet is whispering in your ear which of the possible moves from your current position are probably the best ones.
-False
+28. TRUE/FALSE - Imagine that you are AlphaGo staring at a board position: before you start the Monet Carlo process of performing roll-outs from that position, The ConvNet is whispering in your ear which of the possible moves from your current position are probably the best ones.

 29. TRUE/FALSE - Imagine yourself as AlphaGo after a Monte Carlo tree search.
 The results of your search are new probabilities assigned to all your possible moves, based on how many times those moves led to wins or losses during the roll-outs you performed.
 These new probabilities are now used to correct your ConvNet's output, via back-propagation.
-True

 30. TRUE/FALSE - Once AlphaGo "matures," its ConvNet, informed by a huge number of Monte Carlo tree search applications over a huge number of plays of the game against itself, will play the role of the program's "intuition."
-True